Joystream/bounties/README.md

 ### Step by Step

-This section outlines the steps from a proposals is made, to have it become an [Active Bountie](#active-bounties).
+This section outlines the steps from a proposals is made, to have it become an [Active Bounty](#active-bounties).

 1. If you are not familiar with the project and its goals, consider the following sources:
   - The project [manifesto](https://github.com/Joystream/manifesto)